PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 A complete list of required covariates can be found in .
 For all respiration rates and photosynthetic parameters, temperature is recorded as a covariate.
-Soil moisture, humidity, and other such variables that were measured at the time of the measurement that may be required in order to standardize across studies.
+Soil moisture, humidity, and other such variables that were measured at the time of the measurement may be required in order to standardize across studies.

 When root data is recorded, the root size class needs to be entered as a